elitekey: v. I make things, I fashion things.

 artisan: a worker in a skilled trade, especially one that involves making things by hand.

-I am a hand weaver utilizing a few aged, wooden floor looms committed to using 100% natural fibres, organic whenever possible, and natural dyes.
+I am a hand weaver utilizing a few aged, wooden floor looms committed to using 100% natural and organic fibres as well as natural dyes.
 Unusable fibre and spent dyestuff is composted and water usage is harnessed rainwater or melted snow.
 I tend to and harvest dyes in my garden and around the fire lookout, in the Boreal forest, that I sit on for 6 months of the year.
 I sometimes supplement colour with extracts from Earthues, a small natural dye company in WA, USA.
 Due to the nature of this, colour is seasonal.

 Pattern and fibre choice is inspired by where I dwell, (between the fire lookout and Taku River Tlingit Territory // Atlin, BC) the land and also by the ultimate function of the piece.
 Colour is, of course, inspired by the natural world and often times by who the original design or item is for.
 In my studio practice, one project often inspires the next, time on the land influences the next colour exploration.